mjdamgaard/UP-Web-Project/README.md

 such companies it might thus be considered worth it to help fund a project that can potentially yield them free access to a continuous source of user data of very high quality in the near future.
-And the fact that this user data is guaranteed to anonymous and non-infringent on the users' privacy will most likely only help in attracting that kind of support for the project.
+And the fact that this user data is guaranteed to be anonymous and non-infringent on the users' privacy will most likely only help in attracting that kind of support for the project.